-A single strike of a lightning bolt has the ability to power one sixteenth of the entire world for 30 microseconds, so imagine the potential overwhelming damage it could cause if it was to hit your home.
+A single strike of a lightning bolt has the ability to power one sixteenth of the entire world for 30 microseconds, so imagine the overwhelming damage it could cause if it were to hit your home.

-Research carried out by the Tornado and Storm Research Organisation (TORRO) revealed that the UK is struck by lightning an astounding 300,000 times on average per year.
-This tends to occur after a hot and humid day, where the Earth produces thunderstorms from the forceful heat of the earth’s surface.
+Research carried out by the Tornado and Storm Research Organization (TORRO) revealed that the UK is struck by lightning an astounding 300,000 times on average per year.
+This tends to occur after a hot and humid day, when the earth produces thunderstorms from the forceful heat of the earth’s surface.

 The Met Office has recorded that thunderstorms and lightning strikes are the most common in the East Midlands and South East.